ContraForce/contraforce-api/Docs/list-incidents.md

 # List Incidents
-List incidents endpoint allows you to retrieve list of the incidents in your tenant or any of your managed customer tenants.
+The List Incidents endpoint allows you to retrieve a list of the incidents in your tenant or from any of your managed customer tenants.

 This document covers the following topics:
 - [List Incidents](#list-incidents)